-Very basically, gasification is a process where a fuel or feedstock is ‘cooked’ in low oxygen conditions.
+Gasification is a process where fuel or feedstock is ‘cooked’ in low oxygen conditions.
 The equipment that carries out this whole process is usually called a gasifier.

 Different zones inside the gasifier support drying, pyrolysis, combustion, and reduction reactions.
-The whole process produces gas that contains primarily carbon monoxide and hydrogen.
+The whole process produces gas that contains primarily carbon monoxide and hydrogen as well as inert gases such as water vapor, nitrogen, and carbon dioxide.
 These gases can be carried away before they combust, and then used elsewhere for energy.
 The gas is often called synthesis gas or syngas for short.
 It has also been referred to in the past as producer gas or town gas.

-Gasifiers can be designed to receive various types of input feedstocks such as biomass, coal, petroleum residues, etc. Various chemical and energy production process can in turn be fed by a gasifier.
+Various chemical and energy production processes can be fed by a gasifier.
 Each process typically requires a gas input of a specific makeup.
 This is why an analyzer system is frequently required between the output of the gasifier plant or at the input of the receiving process.

 If the gasifier is being used as a source of energy, a gas analyzer will help determine the energy content of the gas before it is burned.
 Based on the results, adjustments can be made to the gasifier to optimize the heating value of the gas produced.

 What Makes Nova Analytical Gas Analyzers Different?